yuanpeicao/composition-two-sampe-test/README.md

-# Two-Sample Tests of High-Dimensional Means for Compositional Data
+# Two-sample Tests of High-Dimensional Means for Compositional Data

 In this repo, we consider a two-sample testing problem for high-dimensional compositional data and formulate a testable hypothesis of compositional equivalence for the means of two latent log-basis vectors.
 We propose a test through the centered log-ratio transformation of